mikeghen/case-study-5-15/README.md

-# case-study-5-15
+# Fintech Case Study
-Case Study for UPenn Fintech Bootcamp
+This is my fintech case study on Bitcoin.